-The UK moved out of influenza season in early 2020/21 when COVID-19 increase began in March 2020.
+The UK moved out of influenza season in early 2020 (for the 2019/20 season) when COVID-19 began to increase in March 2020.

 Data contains results from two systems (Respiratory DataMart system and SGSS).
 Coinfection is defined as their sample dates <=1 day.

 Mycology data contains results from Mycology reference laboratory data, Candidaemia is representative of deep infection.
-One case of osteomyelitis and one case of ventriculitis were documented in wave two.
+One case of osteomyelitis, one case of ventriculitis and one case of endocarditis was documented in wave two.